Decoding data with GA4: an analyst’s approach.

 External impacts on website traffic.

-When analyzing data, it’s important to consider the time frames being compared and any external factors that could be influencing results.
+When analyzing data, it’s essential to consider the time frames being compared and any external factors influencing results.
 Understanding these influences can provide valuable context for interpreting patterns and fluctuations.

 Seasonal variability.

 For businesses with seasonality, comparing peak and low seasons likely won’t provide meaningful insights.
 Take the Peloton app as an example.
-Their customers might be rockstars in January, but by July, those beach bod goals get replaced by poolside cocktails.
+Their customers might be rockstars in January, but by July, poolside cocktails will replace those beach-bod goals.
 Similarly, website traffic for ski resorts probably won’t peak in June.

 One of our favourite ways to help investigate these anomalies is using Google Trends, which allows you to view search volumes for specific terms over time.
 For example, let’s say you’re a clothing retailer.
 You might view search interest for “summer dresses” and see a surge in spring, followed by a decline in fall.
 This predictable pattern helps you understand seasonal trends in your industry, allowing you to plan marketing campaigns accordingly.